2025 Annual Meeting

 The North Dakota Medical Association created the Friend of Medicine Award in 1999 to formally acknowledge non-physician citizens of our state who have distinguished themselves by serving as effective advocates for health care, patient services, or the profession of medicine in North Dakota.

-Because of her outgoing nature and willingness to serve, healthcare facilities often call upon Renee to provide resident physicians, particularly those new to the U.S., an overview of the community's services and organizations helping new-to-the-area physicians feel more welcome.
+In addition, Renee has partnered with NDMA since 2017 to ensure we receive the support we need to help physicians succeed.
+Recognizing the financial challenges many resident physicians face, she spearheaded the Physician Loan Program—a much-needed initiative tailored to their unique needs.
+Because of her outgoing nature and willingness to serve, healthcare facilities often call on Renee to provide resident physicians, particularly those new to the U.S., with an overview of the community's services and organizations, helping them feel more welcome.
+Renee has made a difference in many lives.

 Copic Humanitarian